Belen Police track down duo who trashed elementary school

 BELEN, N.M.
 (KRQE) – Belen Police say they have found the culprits who trashed an elementary school.
-Police say two people broke into the Jaramillo Elementary Sunday night and left a mess behind.
-They also destroyed one computer and stole another.
+Police say two people broke into the Jaramillo Elementary School on the night of Sunday, July 26, and left a mess behind.

+BPD reports the suspects stole a brand new Dell desktop computer and stole another.
+The suspects also overturned the desks and chairs in a classroom and threw items around.

 The department says thanks to anonymous tips, they tracked down the people responsible but have not yet released their names.
-They recovered the stolen computer.
+Police were also able to recover the stolen computer.

 New Mexico Coronavirus Resource Guide